 Once you have everything you need for the room you should set it up in a way that will make it most comfortable for your cat.
 Naturally cats don't like to eat, drink, toilet and sleep in the same area so make the best use of the space you have to keep bowls, beds and litter trays apart.
-For example, place their water bowl in one corner and their food bowl in another.
-Ideally the room will have a window (which can be kept securely shut) to provide your new rescue cat with a view.
-Use a cat tree, chair or other piece of sturdy furniture so that they have easy access to look out.
+For example, don't just use the floor - cats also like to get up high.
+Ideally, the room will have a window (which can be kept securely shut) to provide your new rescue cat with a view.
+Use a cat tree, chair or other piece of sturdy furniture so that they can look out easily.
 Their hiding place is best located in as private a spot as possible and away from the door.
-For ideas on how to set up your cat's safe room see our illustration.
+For ideas on how to set up your cat's safe room, see our illustration.